alexmaco/rust-workshop/DAY_1.md

     - perimeter: `a + b + c`
 - declare a **Vec\<Circle>**, a **Vec\<Rectangle>** and a **Vec\<Triangle>** and populate them with objects
 - write a function that receives a **Vec** of elements that implement **Shape**, iterates over the elements in the vector and:
-  - compute the total perimeter (sum of the perimeter of all the shapes)
+  - computes the total perimeter (sum of the perimeter of all the shapes)
   - total area (sum of the areas of all the shapes)

 ### Tests